B4R7ON/Color-Based-Game-public/README.md

-This is a prototype i have been working on by my own for, the main mechanics is the use of color in the player's gun and enemies appearance.
+This is a prototype i have been working on by my own for, the main mechanic is the use of color in the player's gun and enemies appearance.
 You have defeat enemies, that have 3 health bars, one for each primary color in the light spectrum, by attacking them with their same colors that you can select with your gun.

 CONTROLS